 Do I Have a Dole Romaine Lettuce Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Dole romaine lettuce recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new listeria food poisoning cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

-Free Dole Romaine Lettuce Recall Lawsuit Evaluation: If you or a loved one has been diagnosed with listeria food poisoning (listeriosis) after eating Dole romaine lettuce included in this recall, you should contact our law firm immediately.
+If you or a loved one had symptoms of food poisoning after eating recalled Dole romaine lettuce, you should contact our law firm immediately.
 You may be entitled to compensation by filing a listeria food poisoning suit and we can help.